vadim-chistiakov/EasyNetwork/README.md

 - You may use `EasyAsyncNetworkClient` if prefer `async/await` approach

-- You may use `EasyCombineNetworkClient` if prefer `Combane` approach
+- You may use `EasyCombineNetworkClient` if prefer `Combine` approach

 - `EasyNetworkClient` already has default implementation by extension